 Here are some main things to start considering:

 The most common gemstone used in engagement rings would have to be Diamonds.
 They are traditional, timeless and beautiful.
 Not only are they beautiful, they are also very hard.
 If you check out my Gemstones page you can see the 'hardness' scale of Diamonds, compared with other gems, they are by far the hardest-wearing of them all.

 If you're a little more unique and Diamonds are not for you (or your partner!) there are so many other options we can go through.
 Being a Gemmologist, I can definitely suggest all sorts of beautiful and suitable gemstones, along with educating you about the pros and cons of each.

 Round, Oval, Pear, Marquise, Princess, Cushion, Radiant - just to name a few.
 Round is the most common and classic, whereas the others are all fancy and unique shapes for engagement rings.
 It totally depends on what sort of style ring you're after.

 There are a few different options to choose from when picking a metal.
 The most common metals are either White Gold or Platinum.
-They are very similar in colouring, White Gold is usually Rhodium Plated to give it an extra bright finish (as raw White Gold is more of a grey metal) whereas Platinum does not need to be plated, is generally harder wearing.
+They are very similar in colouring, White Gold is usually Rhodium Plated to give it an extra bright finish (as raw White Gold is more of a grey metal) whereas Platinum does not need to be plated and is generally harder wearing.